 Yes, once the water starts boiling add the salt.
 This helps the potatoes absorb some of the salt.
 Salting after they’re cooked just seasons the exteriors of the potatoes.

-First, they should be cut into relatively even-sized chunks so they’re done cooking at the same time.
-Cook just until you can easily poke into a couple of the potatoes with a fork or a knife.
+First, they should be cut into relatively even-sized chunks so they’re done at the same time.
+Cook just until you can easily poke into a couple of potatoes with a fork or a knife.
 Overcooking will make them watery.